Author(s): Towards AI Team

 These are the best AI communities that every AI enthusiast should know about

 Once you dive into artificial intelligence and machine learning, you will realize that there is a lot to learn – and as the field grows, there’s more to learn every day.
-In a variety of online groups and communities, experts and enthusiasts share their insights on AI algorithms, technical and ethical problems in AI, ML, computer vision, and many other facets of the industry.
+In a variety of online groups and communities, experts and enthusiasts share their insights on AI algorithms, technical and ethical problems in AI, ML, Natural Language Processing (NLP), computer vision, and many other facets of the industry.
 These conversations lead to developing new ideas and solutions, which help the AI community grow more robust.
 So how can you join these conversations?

 If you’re an enthusiast of artificial intelligence, then you might already be part of an AI online community where you can share and learn from others like you.
 Alternatively, you may want to join such communities and stay updated with the latest news, state-of-the-art research and events in the AI segment, but you’re not sure where to find them.
 Whatever the case, examining some of the best communities where AI enthusiasts stay connected and learn can bring new insights and growth to your own AI journey.

-For an aspiring artificial intelligence expert, AI is a daily practice.
 Many communities are built around helping develop and improve skills in different areas, like programming, identifying areas of bias and dealing with business problems.
 In comparison, others are structured more like a Q&A resource where you can interact live with people with a diverse range of AI expertise to help you with particular ML problems you may encounter in your work or studies.
 They come in a variety of sizes as well – typically, larger communities are beneficial for variety of content and rapid replies, and smaller communities are great for building lasting connections.
 Each of these AI communities have their own strengths and weaknesses, with different versatility and ways of communicating; your needs and preferences will determine which AI communities to join.

 Ready to get started?
 Here are some of the most exciting and popular online communities that AI enthusiasts like you can be a part of, and what you can gain from joining.